top of page

 The Council shall engage in respectful debate, listening to one another with humility and love.
 Final discernment shall be sought through prayer, relying on the leading of the Holy Spirit.

-This Charter and Leadership Team Bylaws are binding on all leaders and churches recognized in Gardens in Exile.
+This Charter and Leadership offices are binding on all leaders and churches recognized in Gardens in Exile.

-Our hope is to make Christ’s Church healthy and fruitful.
+Our hope is that Christ’s makes his church and leaders healthy and fruitful.
 As we await our eternal home with Him.